 Rehabilitation of habitats and recycling of species, research, counseling, and supervision

-Guidance and advice on preservation, protection, and rehabilitation of species
+Guidance and advice on the preservation, protection, and rehabilitation of species

 Federal and state wildlife program evaluation.